pebble-dev/rebble-help/_topic/lockerSync.md

 # Locker Sync Issues

-If your apps appear installed in the Rebble store, but aren't actually in your Locker, your phone is likely out of sync with the servers:
+If your apps appear installed in the Rebble store, but aren't actually in your app locker, your phone is likely out of sync with the servers:

 ![](/images/lockersync/2.png)

 Uninstalling and reinstalling the Pebble app fixes this issue, but there are two less drastic fixes to attempt first.

 First, try rebooting your phone.
-We know this sounds obvious, but trust us, it works sometimes, and if it does, it'll save you a lot of time.
+This often resolves the issue.

 If that does not work, continue to the next step.